aaronpk/webmention.io/README.md

 </methodCall>
 ```

-#### The pingback.me server forwards this on to your site as a WebMention
+#### The webmention.io server forwards this on to your site as a WebMention

 ```
 POST http://example.com/webmention